HAIR TRANSPLANT RECOVERY TIME

 Refrain from activities like weight lifting, lifting any heavy objects, or swimming in chlorinated water for at least ten days, preferably for two weeks, following surgery.

-If your work isn’t strenuous, you may return to light duty the day after surgery, but most people take two or three days off.
-If you’re concerned about swelling and crusting at the surgery site, you may be more comfortable taking a full week off, especially if this is your first procedure.
+If your work isn’t strenuous, you may return to light duty the day after surgery.
+Most people take two or three days off.
+If you’re concerned about swelling and crusting at the surgery site, you may be more comfortable taking a full week off if this is your first procedure.
 Keep in mind that crusting will be more noticeable if you have little hair.
 The crusting should fall off between 7 and 10 days after your surgery.

 SUTURE REMOVAL